GW2 Mesmer Guide, Build - Deceive Your Enemies and Assist Your Team!

 Skill-wise, the most important ones are obviously Phantasmal Defender and Phantasmal Disenchanter.
 Gravity Well is probably the best option for the elite slot.
 If you're using a sword, make sure to often cast Illusionary Leap.
 You can also consider squeezing Mantra of Pain in one of your utility slots as it can be a major damage gain with the Power Spike.

 Guild Wars 2 Classes

 Unfortunately, every powerful Mesmer build relies on one of the elite specializations.
 This means that they require either Heart of Thorns or Path of Fire expansion.
 If that is not what you’re looking for in this ArenaNet game, check out our GW2 Classes Guide.
 The other professions are Necromancer, Elementalist, Ranger, Thief, Engineer, Guardian, Warrior, and Revenant.
 If you want to learn more about them, you can read our clas-specific guides.

 Guild Wars 2 is an MMORPG developed by ArenaNet.
 It has been released in 2012 and got two major expansions: Heart of Thorns and Path of Fire.
 It spawned a loyal community of players - people invested in the world of Tyria and its progressing story.

-Make sure to check in with our blog every day or two, to find a lot of guides, news and other interesting stuff.
-Tons of content are being published here in our posts and it's all related to all the major MMO titles out there!
+Make sure to check in with our blog every day or two, to find a lot of guides, news, and other interesting stuff.
+Tons of content is being published here in our posts and it's all related to all the major MMO titles out there!